artcuddy/project3-enigma/README.md

 ### Testing

 *   Methods such as print() as the code developed was used to check for errors.
 This helped check everything was behaving as expected and functions such as generating the random numbers for the ENIGMA code were being generated correctly.

-*   Any testing user inputs were printed back to the console to check all functions and methods were correctly applied to the input.
+*   Any user inputs were printed back to the console to check and test all functions and methods were correctly applied to the input.

 *   Errors or warnings were fixed as they appeared such as indentation errors, lines too long or extra space issues.
+No errors are reported now.

 *   After deployment all features were checked on a laptop, mobile (iPhone 13).
 The website was checked on Chrome, Firefox and Edge.

-*   The game was deployed early on in development and checked regularly to ensure game flow and any errors were handled early on.
+*   The game was deployed early on in development and checked regularly to ensure game flow and any errors pn Heroku were handled .

 *   Testing inputs were used to ensure user inputs would be handled correctly and appropriate feedback to the user was shown on screen.